nzmichaelh/pl0/README.md

 # PL/0 implementation

-An compiler for the [PL/0](https://en.wikipedia.org/wiki/PL/0) educational language.
+A toy compiler for the [PL/0](https://en.wikipedia.org/wiki/PL/0) educational language.

 ## Motivation
 I've worked with compilers for a fair part of my life but have never written one from scratch.
-I decided on PL/0 after hearing about "Algorithms + Data Structures = Programs" by Niklaus Wirth who happens to work at ETH.
+I decided on PL/0 after hearing about "Algorithms + Data Structures = Programs" by Niklaus Wirth who happens to work nearby at ETH.

 ## Usage